sdolgin/fta-liftandshift-dcmigration/doc/assess.md

 ### &nbsp;&nbsp;&nbsp;&nbsp;1.1\.
 Identify VMs marked as "ready" for migration based on assessment.

->**Note**: Although the server is marked as "Ready" this means that Azure Infraestructure will support the necessary configuration, however the replication appliance may not support the replication of the server (E.G. SQL FCI cluster or a WSFC which needs shared disks).
+>**Note**: Although the server is marked as "Ready" this means that Azure Infrastructure will support the necessary configuration, however the replication appliance may not support the replication of the server (E.G. SQL FCI cluster or a WSFC which needs shared disks).

 ### &nbsp;&nbsp;&nbsp;&nbsp;1.2\.
 Identify remediation plan for "conditionally ready" VMs based on assessment.